Maria Akraka: Personal life

 Akraka is married to former triple jumper Tord Henriksson and they have two children.

-She was born in London to a Swedish mother and a Nigerian father.
+Akraka was born in London to a Swedish mother and a Nigerian father.
 The family moved to Sweden but her parents separated and her father moved back to Nigeria.
 She was raised by her mother in Rågsved outside Stockholm.
 Her father Smart Akraka is a former track and field athlete who competed in the 1960 Olympic Games in Rome.
 She has a twin brother, Michael.